Potato Soup Ayurveda Style

 Do you love potatoes, spuds, apples of the earth (pomme de terre)?

 I do.
-Growing up in Germany meant that this was our number one carbohydrate source.
-And we grew our own potatoes.
+Growing up in Germany meant that potatoes were our number one carbohydrate source.
+And we even grew our own.

-You might say potatoes are nightshade and hence not good for you.
+You might say potatoes are nightshades and therefore not good for you.

-I follow my teacher’s advice: potatoes don’t spoil the body.
+I follow my own experience of eating potatoes in many different ways and my Shri Guruji’s advice: potatoes don’t spoil the body.

-However, Ayurveda offers an antidote for potatoes: ghee and cumin; both will help smooth these challenges for Vata dosha.
+However, Ayurveda offers an antidote for potatoes: ghee + cumin; both will help smooth these challenges for Vata dosha.

-Here are a few benefits of the humble spud:
+Here are a few benefits of the humble spud.
+Potatoes are:

-They have sedative properties, which help balance feelings of unrest, nervousness, anxiety, stress and pain.
+naturally sedative, helps balance feelings of unrest, nervousness, anxiety, stress, and pain.

-Kapha dosha (representing the water and earth elements) gets aggravated by the cold and heavy qualities, so it should be eaten rarely and if well-seasoned.
+Kapha dosha (water + earth): gets aggravated by the cold and heavy qualities, so eat potatoes sparsely.

 Heaviness also brings tiredness; the use of spices helps remedy this.
 Remember to balance with the opposite qualities.
 Potatoes might not be the right choice if you already feel heavy and tired.